fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 ```

 ### Feature Scaling
 The last step before we perform modeling is we need to scale the data.
-Feature scaling applied to ensure that all features are on a similar scale, which can be beneficial for many machine learning algorithms and optimization methods.
-In this step I use Robust Scaler since it is less prone to outliers.
+Feature scaling is applied to ensure that all features are on a similar scale, which can be beneficial for many machine learning algorithms and optimization methods.
+In this step, I use Robust Scaler since it is less prone to outliers.

 ```python